tonywok/tonywok.github.io/_posts/2019-01-25-simple-code.md

 But what happens when folks disagree on what they consider optimal?
 I've found there are usually two personalities in play, often operating with incomplete information.

-In my opinion the best tool we have at our disposal is empathy.
+In my opinion, the best tool we have at our disposal is empathy.
 Try to remove your personal bias and look at the problem from opposing perspectives.

 ### The Pragmatic Lens